zhang1024899756/element-cmstop/README.md

 > A Vue.js 2.0 UI Toolkit for Web.

-Element will stay with Vue 2.x
+Cmstop will stay with Vue 2.x

-For Vue 3.0, we recommend using [Element Plus](https://github.com/element-plus/element-plus) from the same team
+For Vue 3.0, we recommend using [Cmstop Plus](https://github.com/element-plus/element-plus) from the same team

 ## Links
 - Homepage and documentation